iter-tools/iter-tools/README.md

 # Create iterators
 ## Range
-Create an iterator returning a sequence of numbers (they can also be infinite)
+Create an iterator returning a sequence of numbers (the sequence can be infinite)
 ```js
 const range = require('iter-tools/lib/range');
 range(); // 0, 1, 2 ...
 Infinity